flyingcircusio/backy/doc/man-backy.rst

         Maximum number of concurrent processes spawned by the scheduler.
         Defaults to 1 (no parallel backups).

+    backup-completed-callback
+        Command/Script to invoke after the scheduler successfully completed a backup.
+        The first argument is the job name.
+The output of `backy status --yaml` is available on stdin.

     status-file
         Path to a YAML status dump which is regularly updated by the scheduler and evaluated by **backy check**.
 Defaults to `{base-dir}/status`.